storyblok/pluginsblok/README.md

 ### Repository Administration

-For repository administrators, we provide the `plugblok-cli` tool to help manage the monorepo.
+For repository administrators, we provide the `pluginsblok-cli` tool to help manage the monorepo.
 This tool assists with:

 - Package migration
 - Dependency management
 - Repository maintenance
 - Release coordination

-See the [plugblok-cli tool](tools/plugblok) for detailed documentation and usage instructions.
+See the [pluginsblok-cli tool](tools/pluginsblok) for detailed documentation and usage instructions.

 ## 📄 Contributing